-Today, we are excited to present “The Rounds at Blanding” by Tom Sokolowski, this week’s entry to our New Voices catalog.
+We are excited to include “The Rounds at Blanding” by Tom Sokolowski in our New Voices catalog.
 “The Rounds at Blanding” follows Selena, an MP at a military training facility in Florida, a protective single mother to PJ, not interested in anything more serious to come out of her fling with her fellow MP Julian.
 Sokolowski’s earnest prose takes on a tour through the rounds at Blanding, a site known for its extreme weather.
-Follow along below:

 Selena parks the patrol car in a spoon-shaped alcove that brushes Kingsley Lake.
 The tires spit mud at the Military Police decal.
 She slides her seat back.
 There’s no cage in the patrol car, an old SUV with cloth seats and sun-grayed interior plastic.
 Julian clambers over the elbow-worn center console to kiss her, untangle Velcro, lower the zipper, and part her camouflage blouse.
 A vine-netted stretch of lakeshore creeps a dozen feet away.
 The lake water is morning-smooth.
 This is Camp Blanding, the largest military training facility in Florida.